 Fossilized Paleozoic Ammonoids are a rare find in the Glenshaw Formation.
-When recovered, these specimens can be difficult to identify.
+When recovered, these specimens can be challenging to identify.
 I have recovered a few ammonoids, but as far as volume goes, the nautiloids rule the available fauna.
-I found my first ammonoid early, but I was unable to identify it down to even the proper taxonomic class until a year later.
+I found my first ammonoid early, but I could not identify it down to even the proper taxonomic class until a year later.
 Its rarity brings down its familiarity.
-In Pennsylvanian Cephalopods of Ohio, Mapes et al. discusses that huge populations of Ammonoids are found in the midwest, where the true continental shelf existed.
+In Pennsylvanian Cephalopods of Ohio, Mapes et al. discuss those vast populations of Ammonoids found in the midwest, where the actual continental shelf existed.
 While more study is needed, it seems that ammonoids did not prefer the shallow ocean bays that formed inland as the sea levels rose.

 Most of the collected fossil material has been from a Pine Creek limestone exposure in central Armstrong County for at least the last half of the year.
 The limestone is very fissile and makes specimen recovery very easy.
-Yet many thin-shelled fossil remains are found crushed, thus finding good specimens can be difficult.
+Yet many thin-shelled fossil remains are crushed; thus, finding good specimens can be difficult.

 Metacoceras has been a staple cephalopod find across the Pine Creek location and the local Brush Creek.
 The outer surface of the fossiled shells is more likely to preserve in the Pine Creek limestone.
 The Brush Creek limestone contains a harder limestone.
 Specimens in the Pine Creek location are often crushed and brittle.

 In a late fall search of the limestone boulders that litter the drop zone, I found what I assumed was a brachiopod.
 But after attempting to extract it, it became clear that it was the preserved outer shell of an ammonoid.
-After sending proper photos to Royal Mapes, he was able to identify it as another Schistoceras.
+After sending proper photos to Royal Mapes, he identified it as another Schistoceras.

 Additional Keys to Identification